rocket-pool/RPIPs/RPIPs/RPIP-47.md

   - Final distribution of rewards and capital
 - The `megapool recovery delegate` SHOULD be updated only rarely, and only to support changes to the Ethereum execution layer exit process, or major changes in the Rocket Pool protocol.
 Simultaneous upgrades to both the `megapool recovery delegate` and the latest `megapool delegate` SHOULD be avoided if possible.

+## Security Considerations
+- Part of the risk mitigation here depends on some users upgrading their megapool delegate well before the expiration block in order to build up "Lindy"
+  - If this doesn't happen naturally, it may be possible to incentivize early adopters with GMC funds
+- Note that the recovery delegate can be upgraded instantly, without any period where the NOs decide on whether they're ready to use the latest.
+This is ok because it can only be used if the main delegate reaches its epiration block, which _is_ a Node Operator decision.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).